 The University of South Alabama (USA) recognizes the value and potential for faculty, staff, students, and external groups to use University resources to enhance learning, research, and public service.
 The University of South Alabama seeks to create a campus culture that generates intellectual excitement and lifelong learning.
 This includes supporting campus activities that further individual development.
-Such events are either sanctioned by the University of South Alabama or sponsored by external groups requesting use of University facilities and services.
-Any Event will be classified as either University-Sanctioned or Externally-Sponsored.
-Space for approved events will be scheduled using Events Management Software System (EMS.)
+Such events are either sanctioned by the University of South Alabama or sponsored by an active, recognized University of South Alabama student organization or a University of South Alabama academic or administrative department requesting use of University facilities and services.
+Any Event will be classified as either University-Sanctioned or University Group/Department-Sponsored.
+For Non-USA person(s) or groups, a formal USA Sponsor must be designated before the reservation request can be confirmed.
+See the Community Reservations page for more information.
+Space for approved events must be scheduled using Events Management Software System (EMS.)

 University-Sanctioned Camps, Conferences and Special Events are considered official programs of the University of South Alabama and are designed to enhance its mission and public service.
 Examples of these types of activities include, but are not limited to, non-credit classes, conferences, public lectures, school field trips or any program designed for individuals under the age of 19.
 Non-credit ESL classes are exempt and are to be scheduled in BANNER.
 The sponsoring unit must be actively involved in planning and administering of the event.